windkh/node-red-node-telegrambot/README.md

 ...

 This package contains a node which act as a Telegram Client.
-It is based on gramjs which implements the mtproto mobild protocol. (see https://core.telegram.org/mtproto).
+It is based on gramjs which implements the mtproto mobile protocol. (see https://core.telegram.org/mtproto).
 Unlike node-red-contrib-telegrambot it does not support the telegram bot api.
 The package can be used to create so-called userbots or selfbots which to automate things under your own user-name.
 However you should be aware of the fact, that if you cause flooding and other havoc telegram will quickly ban your account either for 24h or even forever.
 It is recommended to use a test account while developing.

 # Thanks for your donation